Special time together: why it’s good for your child

-Playing games and having fun with you can help your child feel happier, be more relaxed and build resilience for the teenage years.
-That’s why it’s so important to lay the groundwork now.
+When you and your child spend enjoyable time together, it can help your child feel happier and more relaxed.
+It can also help your child build resilience for the teenage years.
+That’s why it’s so important to lay the groundwork early on.

 Sharing special time can be great for you too – it’s your chance to be a kid again and just have fun.